Tsum Valley

 Tsum Valley is a remote Himalayan valley located in the northern part of Gorkha District, in Gandaki Province, Nepal.
 Nestled within the Manaslu Conservation Area, the valley lies close to the Tibetan border and is known for its unique cultural heritage, sacred Buddhist monasteries, and pristine landscapes.
 Tsum Valley has been described as a "hidden valley," or Beyul, a concept in Tibetan Buddhism referring to a place of spiritual refuge.
+This Valley is also known as A Land of Buddhist Impark.

 Geography

 The valley is situated at an altitude ranging from about 1,900 metres (6,200 ft) to over 4,000 metres (13,000 ft) above sea level.
 It is bounded by the Ganesh Himal, Sringi Himal, and Boudha Himal mountain ranges.
 The Budhi Gandaki River provides the main access corridor leading towards the valley.
 Because of its geographical isolation, Tsum Valley remained largely closed to outsiders until the early 21st century.

 History and culture

 Tsum Valley has deep cultural and religious ties with Tibet.
 Historically, the valley was part of the trade routes connecting Nepal and Tibet, and its people maintain strong linguistic and cultural links to Tibetan communities.
 The local inhabitants are known as Tsumba, who speak a unique dialect of Tibetan origin.

 The valley is rich in Buddhist heritage.
 Ancient monasteries such as Mu Gompa and Rachen Gompa are important centers of spiritual learning and meditation.
 Milarepa, a revered Tibetan Buddhist saint, is believed to have meditated in caves within the valley, which has made Tsum a site of pilgrimage for centuries.